GUC-Notes/CS4-notes/README.md

 ## Encapsulation :

 1. A private constructor = you cannot instantiate an object from that class.
+2. You can't override public methods in the parent class with a private ones in the child class.
+Overriding has to be more restrictive !

+private -> default -> protected -> public.
+from high to low restriction.

 ### Access Modifiers Summary:
 1. public: Members available everywhere